eshanama18/Hackathon/README.md

 \#Customer Changes

+- To Be Completed
+    - footer
+    -
+- Time to Complete
+    - By Monday
--   Add AcademiesHacks logo to upper left
+- Help to Make Changes
--   Add background photo
+   - None
--   Add sponsors in place of easy to use, add links